 The Company's tax provision for interim periods is determined using an estimate of the annual effective tax rate, adjusted for discrete items arising in that quarter.
 In each quarter, management updates the estimate of the annual effective tax rate, and any changes in the annual effective tax rate are recorded in a cumulative adjustment in that quarter.
-The quarterly tax provision and quarterly estimate of the annual effective tax rate are subject to significant volatility due to several factors, including management's ability to accurately predict the portion of loss before income taxes in multiple jurisdictions, the tax effects of our stock-based compensation awards, and the effects of acquisitions and the integration of those acquisitions.
-The annual effective tax rate differs from the U.S. statutory rate primarily due to state taxes.
+The quarterly tax provision and quarterly estimate of the annual effective tax rate are subject to significant volatility due to several factors, including management's ability to accurately predict the portion of income (loss) before income taxes in multiple jurisdictions, the tax effects of our stock-based compensation awards, and the effects of acquisitions and the integration of those acquisitions.
+The annual effective tax rate differs from the U.S. statutory rate primarily due to foreign and state taxes.

+For the three months ended December 31, 2019, the Company recorded an income tax provision of \$41,000, which yielded an effective tax rate of 7%.
 For the three months ended December 31, 2018, the Company recorded an income tax benefit of \$1.4 million, which yielded an effective tax rate of 30%.

-As the Company has a fiscal year ending September 30th, it is subject to transitional tax rate rules.
-Therefore, a blended rate of 22.5% was computed as effective for the current fiscal year.
-The difference between the U.S. federal statutory tax rate and the Company's effective tax rate for the three months ended December 31, 2018 is primarily due to foreign taxes, state taxes, and the impact of federal and state research and development credits on its tax provision.
+The difference between the U.S. federal statutory tax rate and the Company's effective tax rate for the three months ended December 31, 2019 is primarily due to excess tax benefits resulting from the exercise of stock options and vesting of RSUs, the impact of foreign and state taxes, and the impact of federal and state research and development credits on its tax provision.